malav097/shell-emotions/README.md

 - Use https://www.text-image.com/convert/ to create ascii frames based on previously created image frames

 - Locate the images and ascii frames in assets directory

+### clean.sh

+Use clean.sh file for cleaning undesired characters from the ascii frames